mconf/bigbluebot/README.md

 ## Requirements

-A BigBlueButton server and it's API secret
+A BigBlueButton's server and API's secret

 ## Instructions